 I am Assistant Professor of Economics at John Jay College, City University of New York.
-Previously, I taught at Roosevelt University in Chicago.
 I am also a Fellow at the Roosevelt Institute.
 I have a PhD in Economics from the University of Massachusetts at Amherst.

 If you’re interested in my personal background, political commitments, and intellectual development, you can listen to this interview.

-I live in Brooklyn, with Laura Tanenbaum and our son Eli.
+I live in Brooklyn, with Laura Tanenbaum and our children Eli and Abraham.